Introduction to Spoken Japanese I

 Beginning Japanese III

-This course is a continuation of JPAN 012 and is focused on the development of the elementary grammatical structures of the Japanese language through aural-oral practices.
-The course also aims at development of the four basic skills: listening, speaking, reading, and writing.
-The course also introduces aspects of Japanese culture and customs, knowledge of which is necessary for behaving in a socio-culturally appropriate manner.
+This course is a continuation of JPAN 012 and focuses on the development of the elementary grammatical structures of the Japanese language through aural-oral practices.
+The course also aims to develop the four basic skills: listening, speaking, reading, and writing.
+The course also introduces aspects of Japanese culture and customs, knowledge that is necessary for behaving in a socio-culturally appropriate manner.
 Students will learn and practice skills to communicate in situations they might face in real life.
 Example topics and functions are travel, part-time job, work, asking for favors, asking permission, stating your intension/opinion, reporting what you heard, and various speech styles including けいご(respectful speech).

 Textbooks: Genki II (Lesson 15- Lesson 21) will be covered, and around 100 new Kanji will be introduced.
 Overall kanji knowledge will be 286.